ikronfeldt/coursera-test/README.md

 ## Welcome to GitHub Pages

 Ser jag detta?
-Yes, och jag är nu i gh-pages-branchen!
+Detta är master-baranchen!

 You can use the [editor on GitHub](https://github.com/ikronfeldt/coursera-test/edit/master/README.md) to maintain and preview the content for your website in Markdown files.